scottyschup/ruby-curriculum/language-basics/data-structures/array.md

 Likewise, if you modify items in an array you are iterating through, you are asking for pain and confusing errors.
 Don't do it.

-One alterantive to delete multiple elements of an array without iteration is [`#delete_if`][rdoc-delete-if].
+One alternative to delete multiple elements of an array without iteration is [`#delete_if`][rdoc-delete-if].

 [rdoc-delete-if]: http://www.ruby-doc.org/core-1.9.3/Array.html#method-i-delete_if